mhuang74/mcc-gaql-rs/README.md

-# mcc-find-rs
+# mcc-gaql-rs
-Command line tool to find qualifying Google Ads Account over entire MCC Account Tree Hierarchy.
+Command line tool to execute GAQL over MCC Account Tree Hierarchy.
 Inspired by [gaql-cli](https://github.com/getyourguide/gaql-cli).

 ## Example Usecases

-* Find accounts that have traffic from Asset-based Ad Extensions
+* Query for Asset-based Ad Extensions traffic to see which accounts use them